He tāone e hāngai ana ki te anamata

 Long-term Plan 2021-2031

 The Long-term Plan updated the city outcomes and priority objectives.
 It also provided $226 million over 10 years to develop a bike network.
-This is supported by investments in Let's Get Wellington Moving, which will provide for safe biking in the city centre and key corridors connecting to the city centre.
+At the time, this was to be supported by investments in Let's Get Wellington Moving to provide for safe biking in the city centre and key corridors connecting to the city centre.

 Long-term Plan 2021-2031